-Union Contract Agreement - VIT enters into working agreements with various International Longshoremen's Association ("ILA") locals, which are involved in the handling, transfer and storage of cargo passing through the port facilities.
+Union Contract Agreement - VIT, through the Hampton Roads Shipping Association, enters into collective bargaining agreements with various International Longshoremen's Association ("ILA") locals, which are involved in the handling, transfer and storage of cargo passing through the port facilities.
 It is critical that relations remain positive between VIT and the ILA to continue to retain the port's customer base and to allow the successful ongoing operations of the port.
 Over the last 20 years, there have been no labor disputes between the VPA or VIT and the ILA that resulted in work stoppages, and VPA believes its relationship and VIT's relationship with the ILA to be good.
+The current labor agreement runs through September 30, 2010.